davidschon/PL-SQL/README.md

   A common issue that I see in code is inconsistent use of Output and Log writes.
 By combining those output into a single procedure I see not only more consistent use but also reduced code lines needed.
   <li><b>exceptionTraceback.sql</b></li>
   This shows off two useful bits of code.
 The first is that you can create custom exceptions to handle any situation you like when a canned exception doesn't convey enough information.
 The second is the useage of Error Stack and BackTrace.
 These will output specific line information to debug your code.
+  <li><b>Current_Package_Version.sql</b></li>
+  This script allows you to see the body of a package on instances, such as final test and production, where you don't have Package Browse rights.
+You will be prompted twice, once for a partial package name and once for the number of lines you wish to display.
 </ol>